stonegold546/website/content/post/chisq-test-close-fit.md

 # The p-value for a test of close fit is .27, close to the value reported by
 # lavaan.
 The reason they are not closer is that lavaan does not subtract 1
-# from the sample size when calculating the non-centrality parameter.
+# from the sample size when calculating the non-centrality parameter under
-# In the MacCallum paper, equation 8, the formula for the non-centrality
-# parameter is (N - 1) * df * RMSEA^2.
-However, in the older Browne and Cudeck
-# paper, they used N * df * RMSEA^2, what lavaan does.
+# its default settings for ML.
+See the final footnote below for details.

 # And if we lower our standards to conduct a chi-square test of mediocre fit:
 # .0064 multiplied by model degrees of freedom by sample size - 1